oanaradulescu/courses/06_StatisticalInference/05_Variance/index.md

 - It is also a random variable
   - It has an associate population distribution
   - Its expected value is the population variance
-  - Its distribution gets more concentrated around the population variance with mroe data
+  - Its distribution gets more concentrated around the population variance with more data
 - Its square root is the sample standard deviation